 Everyone has different tastes, and a lot of people will be willing to rent a less luxurious apartment if it comes at a better price, in hopes of sprucing it up afterward.
 But before you start planning out any renovation work, make sure you discuss this aspect with your future landlord.
 Find out what you’re allowed to change in the apartment; some landlords will be opposed to you drilling any holes in the walls to decorate them, for example, or they won’t be too thrilled about your idea to repaint the walls or remove doors.
 Take a good look around the apartment, tell your landlord about what you’d like to change, and see how they respond.

 Things tend to break around an apartment, like appliances, electrical installations, furniture items, and other things of this nature.
 It’s crucial to know what steps you have to follow in case a situation emerges: who you have to contact and how you contact them, how will the work be done, who will pay for repairs or damages, and so on.
 You should be well prepared for any emergency, like if your electricity, heat or water is cut off because you can’t get on with your daily life without these essentials.
 Make sure you know who you have to call and how long such problems will take to solve.
-Also, try to learn about your rights in these types of situations, so that you know who is responsible for what in your apartment.
+Also, try to learn about your rights as a tenant in these types of situations, so that you know who is responsible for what in your apartment.